lenbie/Connect4AI/documentation/TestingDocument.md

 ## Manual / End-to-end Testing

 Manual tests have been done through running classes indpendently with scenarios I created (e.g. making moves and testing the response at a certain point in the game).
 Also, debugging print statements were used a lot, especially to verify the minimax algorithm returns the correct evaluation scores, specifically in win/loss situations upon the next move.
 Moreover, I played the game a lot for end-to-end testing, acting as both players to test the AI's responses, and game play itself.
 Also, faulty user inputs were tested to see the game's response worked correctly.

+I also tried playing the AI against itself, to see whether the first player would always win, as it should in optimal game play.
+Since my AI cannot reach very high depths, it probably does not play ideally, but the first player did always win in my trials.

 ## Code Quality Checks